-WASHINGTON, D.C. — To guide homeowners with federally backed loans through the process of obtaining mortgage relief, the Consumer Financial Protection Bureau (Bureau) and the Conference of State Bank Supervisors today with borrowers’ rights to mortgage payment forbearance and foreclosure protection under the federal CARES Act.
+WASHINGTON, D.C. — To guide homeowners with federally backed loans through the process of obtaining mortgage relief, the Consumer Financial Protection Bureau (Bureau) and the Conference of State Bank Supervisors today released a Consumer Relief Guide with borrowers’ rights to mortgage payment forbearance and foreclosure protection under the federal CARES Act.

 Kathleen L. Kraninger, CFPB Director: “CFPB is working hand-in hand with other federal and state regulators to protect consumers during this national emergency.
 CSBS has been a key partner as we all work together for consumers.
 This guide will help consumers to understand their options for mortgage relief during this challenging and unprecedented time.”